openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluentd/CONTRIBUTING.md

 RESOURCES of [Official site](https://www.fluentd.org/) and [Fluentd documentation](https://docs.fluentd.org/) may help you.

-If you have further questions about Fluentd and plugins, please direct these to [Mailing List](https://groups.google.com/forum/#!forum/fluentd).
+If you have further questions about Fluentd and plugins, please direct these to [Community Forum](https://discuss.fluentd.org/).
 Don't use Github issue for asking questions.
 Here are examples:

 - I installed xxx plugin but it doesn't work.
 Why?